 Many Drivers are aware that emotions can play a huge factor in how we drive.
 If we’re excited or really happy to be driving, we might push the speed limit.
 If we’re upset, we might miss important road signs and signals.
-But what most drivers fail to realize is that angry emotions also play a role in how we drive.
-Many drivers have heard the term “Road Rage”, and this references angry emotions that a driver may experience while they are behind the wheel and how it effects their driving.
+But what most drivers fail to realize is those angry emotions also play a role in how we drive.
+Many drivers have heard the term “Road Rage”, and this references angry emotions that a driver may experience while they are behind the wheel and how it affects their driving.
 At Trubicars our goal is to share our knowledge and driving experience with you.
 We believe it is your duty as an operator of a motorized vehicle to ensure that you remain safe and responsible behind the wheel.
 We have gathered some tips to help you manage any road rage you may experience and how to avoid road rage.

 1 Give yourself Time

 Oftentimes, one of the leading causes of road rage is the fact that drivers haven’t given themselves enough time to get where they need to go.
 Regardless if you anticipate heavy volumes of traffic, you should always give yourself extra time to get where you need to go safely.